Volunteer Opportunities at the Library

 Friends of the Library Teen Scholarship

 The Friends of the Council Bluffs Public Library also awards an annual scholarship of $500-$1,000 to one or two senior volunteers.
 To qualify, volunteers must have contributed a minimum of 30 hours of volunteer work throughout his or her high school years.
-To apply, please fill out the Teen Volunteer Application above.
-For questions, contact our Teen Center at email@example.com.
+To apply to be a volunteer, please fill out the Teen Volunteer Application above.
+For questions, contact our Teen Center at firstname.lastname@example.org.